(Originally published 10/15/15)

 Here’s the breakdown of all the major direct costs to go off grid for $10k

 - Land = $5000 down payment + closing costs if any; if you negotiate a good deal with the landowner you may need less money.

 - Water = Hopefully you’ll buy land with a well or natural water source and a camper trailer or RV which has a septic system already installed.

 This article is the quick and dirty off grid plan for those that are really just tired of waiting and want to move off the grid now.
 It’s not for everyone, and I would advise against doing it this way, in many cases, because it may not be suitable for you and your family.

 If you have kids it makes things tougher because you have to consider schools, where they will sleep, and whether your whole family will be comfortable in a small shelter.
 This is a personal decision that you’ll have to sit down with your family and discuss to see if it’s a good fit for you all.

 To move off grid is a major change in lifestyle.
 Make sure everyone is on board before you decide to take the plunge.
 Do your homework and you’ll be better prepared.

 30 Days To Move Off Grid

-It’s possible to move off grid in 30 days or less if you set you mind to do it and your family is on board and you can still make a living.
+It’s possible to move off grid in 30 days or less if you set your mind to it, your family is on board, and you can still make a living.
 This is the important part.
-There will still be bills, you’ll still need money.
-But hopefully the money you save and budget for will be enough combined with your income to make you and your family very comfortable off the grid.
+There will still be bills.
+You’ll still need money.
+But hopefully, the money you save and budget for will be enough combined with your income to make you and your family very comfortable off the grid.

 It’s all about independence and being able to take care of yourself and your family.